MatthiasLapierre/SpaceShooter/README.md

 ## How to play

-1. #[Download](https://github.com/MatthiasLapierre/SpaceShooter/blob/master/resources/apk/spaceshooter.apk) and install the game.
+1. [Download](https://github.com/MatthiasLapierre/SpaceShooter/blob/master/resources/apk/spaceshooter.apk) and install the game.
 2. Start the game.
 Tap the screen to start.
-3. Move the space ship with your finger.
+3. Move the spaceship with your finger.
 Avoid collisions with meteors.
 Avoid enemy fire.
 Shoot at meteors and enemy spaceships to destroy them.

 ## Preview